Irina Baronova: Biography

-Baronova's first principal role was Odette in Swan Lake, partnered by Anton Dolin, which she performed at just 14 years old.
-An animal lover, she traveled the world with her pet marmoset.
-On tour in Barcelona in 1937, she bought another monkey.
-She lived and toured with both for the next nine years.
+Baronova's first principal role was Odette in Swan Lake, partnered by Anton Dolin, which she performed at 14 years old.

-At age 17, she eloped with an older Russian, German ("Jerry" or "Gerry") Sevastianov.
-Two years later, they had a church wedding in Sydney, Australia, where she was on tour.
-She then joined the Ballet Theatre in the USA, under the patronage of Sol Hurok, and she and Sevastianov subsequently divorced.
-While in Britain in 1946, she met the agent Cecil Tennant, who asked her to marry him if she would give up ballet.
-Aged only 27, she agreed and retired.
+At age 17, she eloped with a Jerry Sevastianov.
+Two years later, they married in Sydney, Australia, where she was on tour.
+She then joined the Ballet Theatre in the USA, under the patronage of Sol Hurok.
+She and Sevastianov divorced.
+While in Britain in 1946, she met the agent Cecil Tennant, who asked her to marry him with the condition that she gave up ballet; she agreed and retired.

 Between 1940 and 1951, Baronova appeared in several films, including Ealing Studios Train of Events (1949) and worked as ballet mistress for the 1980 film Nijinsky.

-Baronova and Tennant had three children, Victoria, Irina and Robert.
+Baronova and Tennant had three children, including Victoria.
 Through Victoria, she became the mother-in-law of Steve Martin.
 In 2014, Victoria published a pictorial biography of her mother's life entitled Irina Baronova and the Ballets Russes de Monte Carlo.

 In 1967, Cecil Tennant was killed in a car accident, and Baronova moved to Switzerland.
-Later, she resumed her relationship with her first husband, Jerry Sevastianov, who died in 1974.
-She returned to teaching master classes in the United States and United Kingdom in 1976.
+Later, she remarried her first husband, Jerry Sevastianov, who died in 1974.
+She returned to teaching classes in the United Kingdom and United States in 1976.
 Margot Fonteyn asked her to conduct a training course for teachers.
 In 1986, she staged Fokine's Les Sylphides for The Australian Ballet.
 In 1992, she returned to Russia to help the Mariinsky Theatre with an archival project.
 In 1996, she received a Vaslav Nijinsky Medal from Poland and an honorary doctorate from the North Carolina School of the Arts.

-Baronova's daughter Irina moved to Byron Bay, Australia and, after visiting her in 2000, Baronova decided to settle there as well.
-In 2005, Baronova appeared in the documentary "Ballets Russes" and published her autobiography, Irina: Ballet, Life and Love, which she wrote out in longhand despite having lost much of her sight.